-Seamlessly fitting into any pre-existing or new design and often chosen for the increased stability they offer to any ramp or passing, Adapta rails are versatile, configurable, and easy-to-install.
-Give your customers, and clients easy access from Adapta’s outdoor railing for steps, and ramps.
+We have outdoor railing that seamlessly fit into any pre-existing or new design.
+Our outdoor railings are often chosen for the increased stability they offer to any ramp or passing.
+Adapta handrails are versatile, configurable, and easy-to-install.
+Give your customers and clients easy access with Adapta’s handrails for outdoor steps, and ramps.

 We have received your quote request

 We strive to provide outstanding client service to all our clients.
 That is why we appreciate your partnership and we’re doing our best to get back to you in less than 24 hours with a quote.

 CAD designs will be delivered for your review along with our response and we’ll be waiting for your reply to ensure everything is up to your specs and requirements.

 For access ramps that have handrails, the distance between these safety features should be about 1,000 millimetres wide.
 This provides the ramp with sufficient space to accommodate mobility aids such as scooters and wheelchairs.

 Ramps are required to have passing spaces that are at least 1,800 millimetres wide and 2,000 millimetres long.
 These added spaces allow people in wheelchairs to travel at the same time in opposite directions.

 In Australia, at least one side of a stairway or an access ramp is required to have a proper handrail.
 According to the Australian Standards, the height of the handrail must be over 865mm from the nosing of the stair steps.
 Ideally, its height from the floor or the surface of the walkway should be between 900 millimetres and 1,100 millimetres.

 For landings that are over a meter above the ground, a barrier or balustrade is required to prevent accidental falls.
 This barrier, which can also be a guardrail, is required to be at least 1,000 millimetres tall.